bednabedna/gengrammar/README.md

 Should you wish to explore my other GitHub projects, I welcome your curiosity.
 Nonetheless, I'd like to reiterate a caveat: while you're welcome to peruse my projects, including those shared here, it's important to consider that certain projects were developed several years ago.
 Furthermore, certain projects were made available primarily for interview purposes.
 The majority of my code is either private or not suitable for public presentation.

 Engaging in this project was immensely enjoyable, and I believe it reflects my genuine enthusiasm for delving into diverse computer science concepts during my leisure time.

-## Todos (not comprehensive)
-Implement ranges in sets (e.g [a-z0-9]) and "." special character for the match compilation, introduce loop special cases and optimizazions, handle pos reset in some edge cases, add tests.